dkval18/dkval18.github.io/about.markdown

 permalink: /about/
 ---

-In a information abundant world, its easy to accept the any information as truth.
+In an information abundant world, its easy to accept the any information as truth.
 Posts, news, and other media drive *emotional responses* for more clicks or shares.
-My professional career has taught me to **ask questions**; to not accept the first information I hear.
-When something sounds shocking or unbelievable, **ask questions**.
+My professional career has taught me to **ask questions**; to not simply accept the first information I hear.
+When something sounds shocking or unbelievable, **question, dig and research**.
 When I don't understand another's point of view, **ask questions**.
 Questions drive answers, and questions drive solutions.
 In the search of answering questions, I use data science and computer programming to find answers.
 And once I do, I want to